-College basketball is five months away from returning, and this time it will be back with more storylines than ever.
+College basketball is just a few months away from returning, and this time it will be back with more storylines than ever.
 Duke’s Mike Krzyzewski will be on a retirement-based farewell tour; a record number of players in the transfer portal will change the fortunes of different teams across the country, and fans will pack out stadiums for the first time since 2020.

 While acquisitions in the transfer portal will continue to be made and storylines will shift as the offseason progresses, this is the official top 25 rankings as of Friday, June 11.